23+ Questions To Ask Before Hiring a CRO Agency

 Conversion optimization is an ever-changing field.
 If online marketing is on the cutting edge of marketing, conversion rate optimization is on the cutting edge of online marketing.

-Good conversion optimization companies should require and invest in educating their staff.
-At a minimum, a conversion rate optimization consultant should be staying up-to-date with the latest in the conversion optimization field and analytics.
+Effective conversion optimization companies should invest in and require their staff to be educated.
+At a minimum, a conversion rate optimization consultant should stay up-to-date with the latest in the conversion optimization field and analytics.

-The education a firm requires from its staff is a great insight into how much they want to see their clients succeed.
+The education a firm requires from its staff is a great insight into how much it wants to see its clients succeed.

 14. Can you guarantee an increase in conversion rate?

 Many factors impact the result of conversion work.
-Among these factors, several are not controlled by the conversion rate optimization firm.
+Among these factors, several are not within the control of the conversion rate optimization firm.

-Take, for example, the quality of the traffic that is coming to your website.
-If the site gets a good number of visitors organically from search engines, a change in the quality of that traffic (such as an increase or a decrease in rankings) will directly impact your conversion rate.
+Take, for example, the quality of traffic coming to your website.
+If the site receives a substantial number of visitors organically from search engines, a change in the quality of that traffic (such as an increase or decrease in rankings) will directly impact your conversion rate.

 The conversion company also does not control some market factors.
 A major ad campaign of one of your direct competitors will impact your conversion rate.